chris1111/Geforce-Kepler-patcher/README.md

 #### Working for macOS Monterey Beta 7, Beta 8

-#### Use this program after updated macOS Monterey 12 Beta 7, Beta 8 only, do not use before updating Beta 7 or Beta 8 !
+#### Use this program after updated macOS Monterey 12 Beta 7xx only, do not use before updating Beta 7xx !
 To using this program SIP security must be disable

 - csrutil disable